richb-hanover/python-wifi-survey-heatmap/README.rst

 Creating a heatmap using the software consists of the following three essential steps:

 1. Start an `iperf3` server on any machine in your local network.
 This server is used for bandwidth measurements to be independent of your Internet connection.
 When omitting the `--server` option, this may be skipped, however, be aware that the performance heatmaps tpyically are the icing on the cake of your measurement and are very useful in determining the *real* performance of your WiFi.
-2. Use the `wifi-survey` tool to record a measurement.
-You can load a floorplan and click on your current location ot record signal strength and determine the achievable bandwidth.
+2. Use the `wifi-survey` tool to record measurements.
+You can load a floorplan and click on various locations to record signal strength and determine the achievable bandwidth.
-3. Once done with all the measurements, use the `wifi-heatmap` tool to compute a high-resolution heatmap from your recorded data.
-In case your data turns out to be too coarse, you can always go back to step 2 and delete or move old and also add new measurements at any time.
+3. Once all the measurements are complete, use the `wifi-heatmap` tool to compute a high-resolution heatmap from your recorded data.
+In case your data turns out to be too coarse, you can go back to step 2 and delete or move old measurements and also add new ones at any time.

 Installation and Dependencies
 -----------------------------